-Individuals with a diagnosis of DM are at a higher risk for developing several cancers, possibly due to shared risk factors between the two diseases (2).
-It is estimated that 20% of people with cancer have concurrent diabetes, with cancer the leading cause of death in people with DM (3, 4).
-People with cancer are also at an increased risk of developing new onset DM or hyperglycaemia, independent of an underlying diagnosis, as well as worsening control of pre-existing DM (5).

-A number of observational studies have demonstrated an increased risk of cancer amongst individuals with diabetes.
-An umbrella review of meta-analyses of observational studies reported an increased risk of developing cancer for participants with versus without diabetes (6).
-The evidence was demonstrated to be most robust for breast cancer, intrahepatic cholangiocarcinoma, colorectal cancer, and endometrial cancer, although most included studies demonstrated substantial heterogeneity.
-Data is also emerging to suggest that hyperglycaemia may be associated with worse overall survival (OS) and increased risk of cancer recurrence in a number of cancer subtypes, including both solid and haematological malignancies (5, 7-16).
-One of the largest of these reviewed 12 retrospective studies comprising 9872 people with cancer and without diabetes.
-Individuals with hyperglycaemia were found to have a significantly worse disease-free survival (hazard ratio (HR) 1.98, 95% confidence interval (CI) 1.20-3.27) compared to those with normo-glycaemia, as well as worse overall survival (HR 2.05, 95% CI 1.67-2.551)(17).

-Furthermore a number of preclinical and observational studies have suggested that hyperglycaemia may specifically attenuate the efficacy of chemotherapy in people with cancer with or without diabetes (18) (19), perhaps accounting in part for these worse outcomes.
-High blood glucose levels, regardless of a diagnosis of diabetes, were shown to significantly enhance oxaliplatin chemo-resistance in patients with stage III colorectal cancer receiving fluorouracil and oxaliplatin (FOLFOX) chemotherapy (20).
+Individuals with a diagnosis of diabetes mellitus (DM) are at a higher risk for developing several cancers, possibly due to shared risk factors between the two diseases (2).
+It is estimated that 20% of people with cancer have concurrent diabetes (3).
+Cancer patients are also at an increased risk of developing new onset DM or hyperglycaemia, independent of an underlying diagnosis of diabetes, as well as worsening control of their pre-existing DM (4).
+A number of studies have demonstrated that hyperglycaemia is prognostic of worse overall survival (OS) and risk of cancer recurrence in a number of cancer subtypes, and in both solid tumours and haematological cancers (5-12).
+One of the largest of these reviewed 12 studies comprising 9872 people with cancer and without diabetes.
+Individuals with hyperglycaemia were found to have a significantly worse disease-free survival (hazard ratio (HR) 1.98, 95% confidence interval (CI) 1.20-3.27) compared to those with normo-glycaemia, as well as worse overall survival (HR 2.05, 95% CI 1.67-2.551)(13).
+A number of preclinical studies have suggested that hyperglycaemia may specifically attenuate the efficacy of chemotherapy in cancer patients with or without diabetes (14), perhaps accounting in part for these worse outcomes.
+A small clinical study of 88 patients with oestrogen receptor positive breast cancer found that hyperglycaemia induced chemo-resistance, with impaired glucose tolerance significantly correlated with disease progression in those patients receiving chemotherapy (15).
+Similarly, high blood glucose levels, regardless of a diagnosis of diabetes, were shown to significantly enhance oxaliplatin chemo-resistance in patients with stage III colorectal cancer receiving fluorouracil and oxaliplatin (FOLFOX) chemotherapy (16).
 These studies highlight the importance of adequate glycaemic control during treatment for cancer to potentially improve outcomes.
-However, the majority of the evidence base is derived from observational data, and there have been no randomised controlled trials to date to support the contention that better glucose control improves outcomes in cancer, although several trials are currently underway evaluating the role of glucose lowering therapies as cancer therapeutic agents.